 When it comes to predators, alligators seem like a lazy lot.
-They resemble pieces of driftwood floating down a river.
-They never seem to move, ever.
+Resembling pieces of driftwood, they never seem to move, ever.
 The alligator at our zoo never moved its whole life.
 Snow, wind, rain, passing postman, it didn’t matter.
 We’d toss peanuts at it to see if it was alive, but the nuts bounced off its thick skin and littered ground.
 The alligator didn’t even blink.
 It just laid there, probably listening for our names and where we lived.

 Even in the wild alligators do very little besides keep their eyes above the waterline.
 Whenever I’m golfing in Florida and see one by a lake, I always wonder what it is thinking.
-I believe there is only one thing that goes through an alligator’s mind: “If I ever find the kid who brought me home as a family pet and flushed me down the toilet, I will eat him like a cold duck sandwich.
+I believe there is only one thought: “If I ever find the kid who brought me home as a family pet and flushed me down the toilet, I will eat him like a cold duck sandwich.
 No wait, better yet, I’ll take him to the closest gas station and flush his little butt down the toilet.
 See how he likes it.
 Oh, wait, here comes a golfer.”

 Sharks rarely work.
 After surviving for millions of years, maybe they deserve to take it easy.
 Even if they find something to eat, they don’t necessarily attack it like a Sunday pancake feed.
-Instead, they circle for fifteen days, saying with each pass, “I don’t need to eat you, but I might.”
+Instead, they circle and circle, saying with each pass, “I don’t need to eat you, but I might.”

 Why do sharks do this?
 My personal theory is sharks have no reason to rush for they don’t need much to survive.
 They can go a month without eating a full meal.
 A license plate can last a week.
 Sharks can wake up every morning and say, “I don’t need to do Bo Diddley today.”
 And that puts them in an enviable position that most of us cannot afford.
 They can be choosy.

 Shark documentaries may last an hour, but it takes five years to get the footage.
 Why?
 Even if the film crew finds a shark, it doesn’t necessarily mean the shark will do anything.
-Remember, sharks don’t have to eat for weeks and the last thing on their grocery list is a mealy college student.
+Remember, sharks don’t have to eat for a month and the last thing on their grocery list is a mealy college intern.
 And so the shark circles and the film crew waits and waits and…

 A shark endlessly circling does not provide compelling footage.
 For a documentary to work the shark needs to grab a hold of the intern’s cage and whip it around so the camera crew can capture it in super-slow-mo.
 To create this pearl of savagery the film crew will chase the shark, following it for days, stalking it, taunting it, trying to do anything to provoke an attack.
 Whether the intern survives is no longer a priority.
 The film crew needs a climatic ending and so they will pander to the lowest form of persuasion – the bribe.